Industrial infrastructure

 • Managed by S1 Hosting process lifecycle

-Integrate existing systems via gRPC, TCP, or WebSocket.
+Integrate existing systems via gRPC.
 The ModuleHost bridges external processes to native IPC.
-Register through the REST API and receive real-time events over WebSocket.
+Register public module endpoints through the REST API and receive real-time events over WebSocket.

 • C++, Python, MATLAB, LabVIEW